SantiagoYanezFerreiro/Top_Notch_Coffee/README.md

 #### Known Bugs  & Problems

-•	I struggled dealing with so many keys that shouldnt be exposed publicly.
-There was an issue and my env.py file was exposed temporally on the public repo involuntariy.
+•	There was an issue and my env.py file was exposed temporally on the public repo involuntariy.
 Managed to sorted it out after a while and hide it.
+Therefore several keys were exposed publicly.

 • Also accidentally pushed my Database_URL on the repo.
 I initally didn't know that it was supposed to be hidden as well.

 ## Deployment